Jon-Templeton/coding-agent/README.md

-<h1 style="text-align: center;">Single Prompt - AI Coding Agent</h1>
+<h1 align="center">Single Prompt - AI Coding Agent</h1>

-<h3 style="text-align: center;"> This project implements an AI coding agent capable of autonomously building software projects based on a single user prompt.
-It leverages the Anthropic API to execute the entire development process, creating a fully functional project with minimal human intervention. </h2>
+<h3 align="center"> This project implements an AI coding agent capable of autonomously building software projects based on a single user prompt.
+It leverages the Anthropic API to execute the entire development process, creating a fully functional project with minimal human intervention. </h3>

 ## Features 🤖